cjbrock/081720-DTZ/README.md

 # Weekly Assignments

+### Week 6: September 21, 2020
+#### This week's focus: ActiveRecord Associations & Sinatra Basics

+By the end of this week, you should be able to:

+- Select data using ActiveRecord's querying methods
+- Create a has_many / belongs_to relationship using ActiveRecord
+- Start a Sinatra server using shotgun
+- Define a Sinatra route and visit it in the browser

+1. Monday - ORMs and ActiveRecord: ActiveRecord (Mechanics of Migration) (4 lessons)
+2. Tuesday - ORMs and ActiveRecord: ActiveRecord (Finish) (4 lessons)
+3. Wednesday - ORMs and ActiveRecord: Associations (ActiveRecord Associations Lab II) (3 lessons)
+4. Thursday - ORMs and ActiveRecord: Associations (Finish) (4 lessons)
+5. Friday - Sinatra: Sinatra Basics (7 lessons)
+6. BONUS - HTML and CSS (optional)

 ### Week 5: September 14, 2020
 #### This week's focus: SQL & ORMs | CLI Project Reviews